mstocco/mariostoc.co/content/traininglog/20220327-ironman2022-22weeksout.md

 <sup><br />Rate on an scale 1-7 &nbsp; 1=best 7=worst &nbsp; +5 is a warning</sup>

 ### PLANNED WORKOUT
 Run 70 minutes easy w/ your group.
 Easy as long as you can keep it easy.
 And a presumed ramp up over the final 5-15 minutes.

-Mobility 15 minutes

 ### NOTES
 Total Time: **70 Minutes** &nbsp; Run: **10.1 km**